-Additionally, the Retiree Insurance Trust Fund (VEBA) as later defined, held restricted cash and cash equivalents of \$300 (book and bank balance as deposits), at September 30, 2019, in a money market fund.
+Additionally, the Retiree Insurance Trust Fund (VEBA) as later defined, held restricted cash and cash equivalents of \$279 (book and bank balance as deposits), at September 30, 2020, in a money market fund.
 This cash account is not subject to coverage under the Federal Depository Insurance Corporation (FDIC) or by collateral pursuant to the Public Depository Security Act of the State of Florida (Florida Statute 280).
-The money market fund is an external 2a7-like investment pool.
-The Fund is publicly traded and may lose principal.
-The Fund's shares are stated at quoted market price which approximates cost.
-This type of fund is not required to be risk categorized because it is not evidenced by securities that exist in physical or book entry form.
-Cash and cash equivalents held by the Fiduciary fund represent less than 1% of the Money Market total investments.
-Investors of the Fund own shares of the Fund rather than the underlying securities.
-The Fiduciary Fund's cash, cash equivalents, and investments are insured up to the limits of the Securities Investor Protection Corporation (SIPC) as may apply.